Geologic Hazards

 - ►Earthquakes

-- Earthquakes occur daily in Wyoming but are often not strong enough for people to feel.
-Most of
+- Earthquakes occur daily in Wyoming but are often not strong enough for humans to feel.
+The majority of the state’s earthquakes occur in western Wyoming and the Yellowstone region,

 -